 Images shouldn’t be stretched, condensed, padded, or otherwise distorted to meet the required image aspect ratios or resolution.

 A minimum of one crew member must be added, but we recommend that you also enter at least key actors for improved search discoverability on Prime Video.
-If you're publishing a movie or TV show, then you must provide a Director.
+If you're submitting a movie or TV show, then you must provide a director.

-After you've entered a cast or crew member, reorder the list by using the up and down arrow buttons, or delete an entry by clicking X. For cast members, the top four entries will appear as "Starring" actors on Prime Video.
+After you've entered a cast or crew member, reorder the list by using the up and down arrow buttons, or delete an entry by clicking X. For cast members, the top two to four entries appear as "Starring" actors on Prime Video.